MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-test.md

 ---
-title:  Introduction to use test utils in Power BI visual
+title:  Introduction to usage of test utils in Power BI visual
 description: This article describes how to use test utils  simplify mocks and specific methods usage in unit testing for Power BI visuals
 author: KesemSharabi
 ms.author: kesharab